 Copperhead Trail is a 2.6 mile moderately trafficked loop trail located near Danville, Pennsylvania that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.
 Dogs are also able to use this trail.

 This trail is a good exercise trail This is a well maintained trail by Geisinger Hospital.
 There are no mentions on Geisingers Web site but I noticed it one day while driving around Danville.